 • The Husqvarna 150BT with a CFM of 452 slightly exceeds the 425 CFM of the Husqvarna 125B.
 Thus, in comparison, you may find that the former is able to move more leaves per minute.

-• The Husqvarna 125B's engine displacement of 28cc is dwarfed by the 51cc of the Husqvarna 150BT.
+• The Husqvarna 125B's engine displacement of 28 cc is dwarfed by the 51 cc of the Husqvarna 150BT.
 While the latter uses way more fuel per stroke, it is in turn far more powerful.
-As in the case of the fuel tank capacity, the lower engine displacement of the Husqvarna 125B can be accounted for by the handheld handling, compared to the backpack handling of the Husqvarna 150BT, as its design allows you to carry the larger engine's weight and dimensions.
+As in the case of the fuel tank capacity, the lower engine displacement of the Husqvarna 125B can be attributed to the handheld handling, compared to the backpack handling of the Husqvarna 150BT.
+This design difference allows for the accommodation of the larger engine's weight and dimensions.
+Both of these leaf blowers are equipped with 2-stroke engines, meaning they require an oil/fuel mix for operation.

 TL;DR